 Although the United States is not one of the top destinations for those from New Zealand, thousands come from this island every year.
 However, between mass shooting incidents and political unrest, visitors from New Zealand are warned they are at "some risk" while in the United States.

 "There is a higher incidence of violent crime and firearm possession than in New Zealand," the New Zealand Safe Travel website cautions.
 "However, crime rates vary considerably across cities and suburbs."

 Travelers from New Zealand are warned to exercise caution when traveling to the United States.
 In particular, visitors are warned to stay alert in high-traffic areas, including malls, marketplaces, tourist destinations, public events, and public transportation systems.
 In addition, visitors are warned to stay away from protests and demonstrations, as violence is apt to break out at any moment.

-For decades, the countries of the Arabian peninsula - both friendly and hostile towards the United States - have experienced an uneasy relationship with Americans.
+For decades, the countries of the Arabian peninsula have experienced an uneasy relationship with Americans.
 After an event involving police and guns at an Ohio hotel, the foreign ministry of the United Arab Emirates has issued a warning for those travelers who are going to the United States.

 Earlier this month, the U.A.E.
 Embassy to Washington issued a "special alert" to travelers coming to the United States, as well as those already in the country.
 The alert warned travelers to avoid attending "ongoing or planned demonstrations and protests in cities around the United States," as well as to be aware in large crowds and tourist destinations.

-Although it may seem like a part of everday life for many Americans, the threats of weapons and gun violence are serious concerns for visitors to the United States.
-These five countries are making their warnings clear: travelers should consider all of their options carefully, avoid large gatherings, and exercise caution while vising the United States of America.
+Although it may seem like a part of everyday life for many Americans, the threats of weapons and gun violence are serious concerns for visitors to the United States.
+These five countries are making their warnings clear: travelers should consider all of their options carefully, avoid large gatherings, and exercise caution while visiting the United States of America.